rjmorris/recipes/key_lime_pie/readme.md

 # Suggestions

 If the crust comes with a plastic protector, flip it over and attach it to the pie tin to protect the pie during transport.

+# Alternatives

+Make a pudding instead of a pie by baking the filling in a 9x9 dish instead of in a pie crust.
+Because the dish will hold more volume than the crust will, consider using the full 2 cans of sweetened condensed milk, the full 8 oz container of sour cream, and bumping the key lime juice up to 1 cup.

+# Try next time

+Use a single 14 oz can of sweetened condensed milk instead of 1¾ cans.
+Use a full 8 oz container of sour cream instead of half of one.
+The main goal is to avoid having leftover condensed milk and sour cream, since I don't really have other uses for them.